hardik-vala/hardik-vala/_posts/2024-09-05-intellectual-minimalism.md

 *Who do you think is better, Lebron or Kobe?*
 *Is the dress blue and black, or white and gold?* (I guess I do have an opinion here: white and gold)...

 Most of the time, my answer is, "I don't know".
 Well actually, I respond with questions.
 I'm under-informed about a vast array of topics so I ask questions to learn.
+Because I'm very curious in general.
 But whether its about speculating on current political issues, the impact of emerging technologies, or pop culture debates, I keep my opinions and beliefs to a minimum.

 Between our ears sits a biological neural network with 80-90 billion parameters, a number that's relatively stable for each of us throughout our lives.
 Connections between neurons are fluid but for the most part, our cognitive capacity is constant.
 So I carefully curate the information I allow into my network, and what eventually gets stored.
 Otherwise, I suffer from cognitive and emotional dysfunction from caring about too many things.
 To put it bluntly, I have a limited budget for how many fucks I can give, so I try to allocate my fucks to what matters most (to me).

 With this piece, I'm going to explain the design choices underlying my belief architecture: How I select things that matter, and form beliefs about them.
 It's based on a philosophy of minimalism that has helped me control my information intake, reduce mental clutter, and cultivate focus.

+## Belief selection

+Picking what matters to me enough to form an opinion is based on two criteria: (1) does it impact people I value and (2) can I have an impact.
+When something rises to the level where it satisfies both, then it warrants my time to develop an understanding and perspective.
+These mechanisms give me a way to focus and prioritize thoughts effectively, but I'll admit, its incredibly imperfect.
+It takes continual practice and discipline.
+And I've regularly failed.
+Nevertheless, its been an invaluable framework.